Everything we know about the July 4 parade shooting in Highland Park, Illinois

 Highland Park shooting: Everything we know about gunfire at July 4 parade in Illinois

-‘There’s a shooter’: Terrified parade-goers flee after up to 25 shots fired into crowd
+Terrified parade-goers fled after up to 60 shots fired into crowd, killing six and leaving dozens wounded

-Six people were killed and 24 injured after gunfire erupted at a July 4th parade in the Chicago suburb of Highland Park, according to local reports.
+A 22-year-old man was arrested on Monday night after six people were killed and 38 injured at a July 4th parade in the Chicago suburb of Highland Park.

+Robert E. Crimo III was taken into custody on Monday evening after an hours-long manhunt around the city north of Chicago.

 What we know about the shooting so far